angadsxngh/angadsxngh/README.md

 - I tend to learn and apply things fast whether it be life lessons or a syntax in a programming language
 - For fun I like to play games or hangout with my friends!
-- You can contact me via [Mail](mailto:angadkollege@gmail.com)
+- You can contact me via [Mail](mailto:angadkollege@gmail.com) or you can also approach me via [LinkedIn](https://www.linkedin.com/in/angadsxngh/)